 Data Processing and Analysis

-Results obtained from study of the three crops (tomato, potato and huckleberry) are presented in tabular forms.
-To analyze farmers’ demographics, socio-economic characteristics of these smallholders were subjected to Principal Component Analysis followed by a hierarchical ascendant classification (HAC) to cluster surveyed households into groups based on their similarity.

-.
-Then, analyses were carried out according to the household classes obtained from HAC.
+Results obtained from the study of the three crops (tomato, potato and huckleberry) are presented in tabular form.
+To analyze farmers’ demographics, the socio-economic characteristics of these smallholders were subjected to Principal Component Analysis, followed by a hierarchical ascendant classification (HAC) to cluster surveyed households into groups based on their similarityThen, analyses were carried out according to the household classes obtained from HAC.
 These consisted of descriptive statistics (mean followed by standard deviation) and calculations of the frequencies.

 RESULTS